Organization and Function

 • Resource Exploration and Inventorization System (REIS)

-The MLR programme in the above mentioned thrust areas have been taken up under the umbrella scheme O-SMART include studies such as MEDAS and REIS under O-SMART.
-These activities need to be continued to realize the deliverables/outcomes in the next five years i.e. 2021-26.
-Taking into consideration of the changes in the ecosystems and the interactions, the existing two main stream projects MEDAS and REIS are proposed to be continued during 15th Finance Commission period with a more focussed studies and activities to address the scientific outcomes that are useful and benefit the society.
+The above mentioned thrust areas have been taken up in the MLR programme under the umbrella scheme O-SMART.
+These MEDAS and REIS activities under O-SMART need to be continued to realize the deliverables/outcomes in the next five years i.e. 2021-26.
+Taking into consideration the changes in the ecosystems and the interactions, the existing two main stream projects MEDAS and REIS are proposed to be continued during 15th Finance Commission period with more focussed studies and activities to address the scientific outcomes that are useful and benefit the society.
 Ocean Acidification (OA) effects on the Arabian Sea and Bay of Bengal ecosystems and fishery oceanographic studies in the India marine ecosystem are now included to address the societal and climate change relevant issues on marine living resources.
-The CMLRE components under O-SMART are accordingly restructured to major themes as 1) Marine Biodiversity & Ecology, 2) Fishery Resources and Habitat Assessment 3) Marine Ecosystem Dynamics 4) Societal Development.
-The main objective of the major themes are given below,
+The CMLRE components under O-SMART have now changed into PRITHVI and are accordingly restructured into major themes as 1) Marine Biodiversity & Ecology, 2) Fishery Resources and Habitat Assessment, 3) Marine Ecosystem Dynamics, and 4) Societal Development.
+The main objective of the major themes is given below,

 i.
 Inventorisation and mapping of marine biodiversity hotspots and species assemblage patterns of Andaman& Nicobar and Lakshadweep Islands ecosystems